Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Experiments

 \pgfplotsset{width=5cm, height=7cm}

-First, we observe that PTO consistently leads to lower path-tree costs than the piece-wise planning with RRT$^{*}$.
-This can be understood easily as the decomposition into piecewise motions leads to path pieces that are optimal w.r.t the sub-problem of reaching one shelf, but taken together, they don't form an optimal path-tree.
-On the other hand, PTO searches for a globally optimal path-tree.
-It is visible on Fig. \ref{fig:baseline_comparison}: the RRT$^{*}$ path-tree greedily moves towards the next shelf to explore, whereas PTO takes a less direct path to the observation point, which overall leads to a shorter path-tree.
+First, we observe that PTO consistently leads to the lowest path-tree costs.
+This can be understood compared to B\&B+RRT$^{*}$: the decomposition into piecewise motions leads to path pieces that are optimal w.r.t the sub-problem of reaching one shelf, but taken together, they don't form an optimal path-tree.
+In contrast, PTO searches for a globally optimal path-tree.
+This is visible on Fig.~\ref{fig:baseline_comparison}: the B\&B+RRT$^{*}$ path-tree greedily moves towards the next shelf to explore, whereas PTO takes a less direct path to the observation point, which overall leads to a shorter path-tree.
+PTO also leads to lower costs than OBT+PRM$^{*}$.
+Even though OBT+PRM$^{*}$ is also asymptotically optimal (see~\cite{mm-prm}), we observed, that for a comparable final number of nodes, the belief-graph of PTO (grown as a RRG with periodic sampling of goal states) is more efficiently sampled in the regions of the optimal path-tree compared to the goal-agnostic PRM$^{*}$ graph.

-Second, PTO scales better w.r.t. the number of shelves (see Fig.~\ref{fig:costs_and_runtime}).
-Planning times are comparable for the variation with 2 shelves, but the difference between PTO and RRT becomes larger when the number of shelves increases.
-The main reason for this is that PTO is more sample-efficient: The random graph creation (see \ref{section:rapidly-exploring-random-graph}) which involves state and transition checks is constructed just once.
-On the other hand, the Branch and Bound + RRT$^{*}$ approach is more sample-intensive since a new random tree is re-sampled from scratch for the planning of each path-piece.
+Second, PTO scales better w.r.t. the number of shelves (see Fig.~\ref{fig:costs_and_runtime}), it outperforms B\&B+RRT$^{*}$ by one order of magnitude on the 8-shelves problem.
+The main reason is that PTO is more sample-efficient: the random graph creation which involves state and transition checks is constructed just once.
+On the other hand, the B\&B+RRT$^{*}$ samples a new random tree for the planning of each path-piece.
+OBT+PRM$^{*}$ is more efficient but still requires, in general, different roadmaps for each belief-state to account for domains where the partially observable state impacts the state and transition validities (like for the problem of Fig.~\ref{fig:intro}).

-In this example, both algorithms PTO and the Branch and Bound search could be made faster by using heuristics as lower bound of the path costs (e.g. euclidean distance).
+In this example, the three methods could be made faster by using, e.g. heuristics for the B\&B tree search or by re-using samples across belief-states for the OBT+PRM$^{*}$.
 We chose, however, to compare the general approaches, without optimizations tailored to the particular example.